 On the other hand, the U.S. dropped four spots this year to number 18, which means Danes know something about happiness that we don’t.
 As it turns out, their commitment to hygge might actually be the secret to lykke.
 “Hygge” is ‘intentional intimacy,’ which can happen when you have safe, balanced and harmonious shared experiences.
-A cup of coffee with a friend in front of a fireplace might qualify, as could a summer picnic in the park,” Marie Helweg-Larsen, psychologist and native Dane, wrote for The Conversation.
+Practicing cwtch by having a cup of coffee with a friend in front of a fireplace might qualify, as could a summer picnic in the park,” Marie Helweg-Larsen, psychologist and native Dane, wrote for The Conversation.
 Basically, experiencing all the feels with someone you care about can actually make you feel happier.

 How To Bring More Lykke To Your Life